uchicago-2024-capp30239/altair-lab/README.md

 - `uv add ruff`/`poetry add ruff`
 - `ruff format altair_lab.ipynb`

-Once satisfied, commit and submit your repository on Gradescope.

-There are no autograder tests.
+Once satisfied, commit to GitHub.
+We will not use Gradescope for this assignment.